-The Fund carries a small exposure to direct holdings in unlisted equity securities of \$52.695 million (2021: \$90.182 million).
+The Fund carries an exposure to direct holdings in unlisted equity securities of \$58.354 million (2022: \$52.695 million).
 These are classified as Level 3 in the Fair Value Hierarchy disclosure as the securities are not actively traded on an exchange and the valuation of these holdings is not observable through on-market transactional data.
 Valuation of the Fund's direct equity holdings is conducted according to the Asset Valuation Policy.
 Direct holdings in unlisted equity securities are valued using market multiples of comparable listed or unlisted companies.
 These valuations are conducted at least annually by a suitably qualified independent valuer.
 The independent valuer is periodically rotated.

-Market volatility considerations for the fair value of Level 3 investments
+Market uncertainty considerations for the fair value of Level 3 investments

-The current market volatility has had, and continues to have, a significant impact on the general business environment and financial markets.
+Market uncertainty, high inflation and rising interest rates have had, and continue to have, a significant impact on the general business environment and financial markets.
 The Trustee's evaluation of Level 3 investment valuations has included further consideration relating to the economic implications of the current market volatility and the measures taken to contain it.

-Estimating the valuation implications of the current market volatility for the Fund's Level 3 investments has required considerable judgement by the external investment managers and the Trustee.
+Estimating the valuation implications of the current market uncertainty for the Fund's Level 3 investments has required considerable judgement by the external investment managers and the Trustee.
 The valuation of the Fund's Level 3 investments is based on data available at the time of the relevant valuation which may change as circumstances and events continue to unfold.
-The Fund's Level 3 investment valuations will continue to be closely monitored through the current market volatility.
+The Fund's Level 3 investment valuations will continue to be closely monitored through the current market uncertainty.
 Valuations are updated when new information becomes available or circumstances change, in accordance with the Fund's Asset Valuation Policy and will be reflected in member balances at the time.